APO- Prazosin Tablets

 Limit the amount of alcohol you drink while taking prazosin.
 Combining prazosin with alcohol can make you more dizzy or light-headed.

-Make sure you drink enough water in hot weather, during exercise and when you have to stand for long periods of time, while you are taking prazosin.
+Make sure you drink enough water in hot weather, during exercise and when you must stand for long periods of time, while you are taking prazosin.
 This is because dizziness, light-headedness and fainting are more likely to occur in these situations.

 If you continue to feel unwell, tell your doctor.